1In a Max-Heap, what is the relationship between the value of a node and its children?

 30In the Mid-Square method of hashing, which part of the squared key is usually taken as the hash?

-A.The first digits
+A.The sum of all digits

 B.The last digits